Ralph Hornblower III

-Ralph "Ray" Hornblower III (born March 17, 1948) is chairman of Hornblower & Company, LLC, an investment firm specializing in early stage companies in the biomedical, alternative energy, health care, and transportation/logistics sectors.
+Ralph "Ray" Hornblower III (born March 17, 1948) is an American opera singer and chairman of Hornblower & Company, LLC, an investment firm specializing in early stage companies in the biomedical, alternative energy, health care, and transportation/logistics sectors.

 Early life

 Hornblower was born on March 17, 1948.
 He was the son of Ralph Hornblower Jr. and Priscilla (née Blumer) Hornblower.
 He is the great-grandson of Henry Hornblower, the founder of Hornblower & Weeks.
 His grandfather and father were in their turn partners in that firm.
 Although the present firm of Hornblower & Company is not a descendant firm, the right to the name Hornblower passed, by the original Hornblower & Weeks partnership agreement, to Ralph Hornblower, thence to Ralph, Jr., and to Ralph III.